InsightDataScience/one-click/README.md

 ## Before you Can Deploy

 The deploy might be one click ... installing dependencies, making your AWS account, and ensuring your project is compatible with one-click is not.
-If you've already setup your machine and your project skip to the [quick-start guide](#quick-start-guide)
+If you've already setup your machine and your project skip to the [quick-start guide](#quick-start-guide).

+Windows is not directly supported at this time.
+The [Ubuntu subsystem](https://helloacm.com/the-ubuntu-sub-system-new-bash-shell-in-windows-10/) for Windows 10 is recommended.

 ### AWS Setup